-Quagliarella’s goal came too late, though a goalless draw in the group’s other game meant an equaliser would have seen Italy into the second round.
-And we all know how dangerous they can be after sneaking through.
+A goalless draw in the group’s other game meant an equaliser would have seen Italy into the second round, but Quagliarella’s goal came too late.

 That’s all well and good, but there comes a point in some games where the time to make a positive impact for your team has been and gone, and you can take a moment to do something for yourself.

 Quagliarella’s goal is like ending a difficult day by ordering yourself a present to arrive the next time you’re feeling low, or getting stood up on a date and responding by spending the money on a really expensive bottle of fine wine.

 You might not have got what you wanted, but it’s still a night to remember.